Placing child safety at the centre of the connectivity agenda

 Image: ©UNICEF

-Press Release: Safe Online awards $10 million to 23 new grantees to join the fight against online harms.
+Safe Online awarded 23 new grantees $10 million to join the fight against online child sexual exploitation and abuse.
+Find out how these new projects will be tackling digital harms.

 Subscribe to our monthly newsletter to keep up-to-date on the latest progress, news, events and reports from Safe Online and the wider community working to end violence against children.